mdn/content/files/en-us/web/css/@media/inverted-colors/index.md

 {{CSSRef}}{{SeeCompatTable}}

 The **`inverted-colors`** [CSS](/en-US/docs/Web/CSS) [media feature](/en-US/docs/Web/CSS/@media#media_features) is used to test if the {{glossary("user agent")}} or the underlying operating system has inverted all colors.

 Inversion of colors can have unpleasant side effects, such as shadows turning into highlights, which can reduce the readability of the content.
-Using this media feature, you can detect if inversion is happening and style the content accordingly.
+Using this media feature, you can detect if inversion is happening and style the content accordingly while respecting user preference.

 ## Syntax